penguinolog/backports.cached_property/README.rst

 Introduction
 ------------

-Python 3.8 adds a great decorator to functools: cached_property.
+Python 3.8 adds a great decorator to functools: ``cached_property``.
 Technically all required APIs were available since Python 3.6, but releases until 3.8 don't have it and users need to live with this reality.

-Therefore, this package backports this feature to python 3.6 and 3.7.
+Therefore, this package backports said feature to python 3.6 and 3.7.

 How to use
 ----------